 Hand Planed Raised Panels

-Hand planing like this goes surprisingly quickly, too.
+Hand planing like this progresses surprisingly quickly, too.
 It takes less than half an hour to hand plane a rough-cut 4×10 pine mantle that’s eight-feet long.
 That’s twenty bucks of labour time to create a one-of-a-kind home feature that can easily be sold for several hundred dollars if you wanted to start a little sideline business.

 How to Sharpen a HandPlane

 By now I hope you’re eager to give this hand-plane thing a good try because it really is worthwhile.
 But there’s one more thing you need to know first.
 A razor-sharp blade is absolutely essential.
 And I mean razor-sharp, as in sharp enough to shave hair cleanly.
-That’s how you get paper-thin shavings like the one you see here.
+That’s how you get paper-thin shavings like the one you see above.
 Without an ultra-sharp blade nothing happens.
 The good news is that sharpening needn’t be the pain you probably have experienced it to be.
 Not if you have the right sharpening equipment, that is.

 There are two requirements behind every sharp edge: a correct bevel angle of 25 to 30 degrees at the tip of the plane blade, and a finely honed edge that’s capable of cleanly shaving arm hair or slicing curls of end-grain from softwood test blocks.
 Sharpening a plane iron (or any edge tool) is a product of these two steps: grinding (doesn’t need to happen often) and honing (needs to happen often).